Azure/opendigitaltwins-dtdl/DTDL/Docs/en-US/DTDL.v2.md

 This version of DTDL is used for [Azure Digital Twins](https://azure.microsoft.com/services/digital-twins/) and [IoT Plug and Play](https://aka.ms/iotpnp).

-> Note: If you are using IoT Plug and Play public preview in IoT Central, refer to [DTDL version 1 preview](../v1-preview/dtdlv1.md).

 ## Table of Contents

 * [Introduction](#introduction)